rust-lang/book/nostarch/chapter03.md

 Rust also has two primitive types for *floating-point numbers*, which are numbers with decimal points.
 Rust’s floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
-The default type is `f64` because on modern CPUs it’s roughly the same speed as `f32` but is capable of more precision.
+The default type is `f64` because on modern CPUs, it’s roughly the same speed as `f32` but is capable of more precision.
 All floating-point types are signed.

 Here’s an example that shows floating-point numbers in action: